 Bays de Noc Non-Motorized Trails

-The Bays de Noc is a gorgeous area all four seasons but there is something special about fall.
+The Bays de Noc is a gorgeous area all four seasons but there is something special about winter.
 As peaceful as it is to take in the autumn beauty driving along our backroads and coastal highways, park your vehicle.
 Get out.
 Walk.
 Run.
 Bike.
 Ride your horse.
 Our trails ease you along our flat shoreline, take you over rolling hills, up and down steep slopes, through lush woods and wide-open fields.
 Pause now and then to take in the scenery.
 Gaze skyward to watch for eagles and hawks soaring overhead.
 Being part of our landscape is why you are here.

 Get the family outside!
 Many of the people who live in the Bays de Noc area spend hours adventuring outside all year round.
 So, when you are here, you’re invited to join them!
 We really encourage children to try the trails with their parents or adult caregivers.
 Here are three bicycling groups that you can ride with: